ace-gabriel/InterviewProject/README.md

 3) Model Construction (Split data into train and test sets)

 Originally I was to use SVM to solve this and ROC/AUC curve to measure the performance but then I realized they are designed for non-quantititive classifcation.
-Therefore I switched to a Linear Regression appraoch.
+Therefore I switched to a Linear Regression approach.
 I used Sklearn library's LinearRegression

 4) Output the model statistics (e.g. both test and train accuracy)